Assistance for families

 Accommodation

-There are several types of accommodation available at and nearby to PCH.
+There are several types of accommodation available at, and nearby Perth Children's Hospital.